 The official language for the Congress is English.

 All visitors to Australia must have a valid visa to travel to and enter Australia.
-Welcome letters can be requested by emailing the Congress Managers following completion of Congress registration.
-For VISA information please download the following information factsheet from the Australian Immigration Office.
+Welcome letters can be requested following completion of Programme registration by emailing the Conference Managers via <insert email>.
+For visa information please refer to the website of the Department of Home Affairs.

 Australia is free from many plant and animal diseases prevalent in other countries.
 Very strict quarantine rules apply to the import of animals and plants which cannot be brought into the country without prior application.
 Animal and plant products are also restricted.